Green – concerned with or relating to conservation of the world’s natural resources and improvement of the environment.

 Benefits Of Green Remodeling

-Green remodeling is making big headway in the housing market.
-Because most do not wish to, or cannot afford to build a new, green home from scratch, many are choosing to make improvements to their existing homes with green technologies.
+Green remodeling is making big headway in the housing market, especially with the increased focus on health, well-being and easier living in our homes.
+Many homeowners are choosing to make improvements to their existing homes with green, healthier practices, materials and technologies.
 This obviously has an impact on both short-term and long-term homeowners and the housing industry as well.

-Going green is good for both your health and that of your family.
+Green remodeling is good for both your health and that of your family.
 The benefits have been found to be physical and emotional.
-Making educated design choices can make your home a healthier, more comfortable space, and add to your overall quality of life.
+Making educated design and implementation choices can make your home a healthier, more comfortable space, and add to your overall quality of life.

-Community is a big part of going green.
-The impact your home has on your community as a whole, can be greatly reduced by features that are added during remodeling.
+Community is a big part of the connection between personal health and the health of our communities and environment.
+The impact a home has on its community as a whole, can be greatly reduced by features that are updated or added during remodeling.
 Some features of a green home can minimize the strain on landfills, water treatment plants, power plants along with other parts of local infrastructure.

 Green remodeling reduces the overall impact on our environment and helps to slow depletion.
 Remember, even the small steps make a big difference.